acuna-public/Storager/README.md

 - Simple to use
 - Lightweight
-- Don't use any side libraries, only native Java `HttpURLConnection` to access the official clouds APIs
+- Doesn't use any side libraries, only native Java `HttpURLConnection` to access the official clouds APIs
 <br>

 **Usage**